Operator Product States on Tensor Powers of $C^\ast$-Algebras: Factorization Process

 \section{Factorization Process}

 The main conclusions of the previous section apply to generic states $\omega$ on the algebra of physical observables $\Aa_\ZM$.
-In this section, however, we start by assuming that the state is shift invariant, $\omega \circ S = \omega$.
-In these conditions, \cite{FannesCMP1992} defined a bi-linear map from $\Aa_\ZM \times \Bb_\omega$ to $\Bb_\omega$, which proved to be of fundamental importance in the analysis of one dimensional spin systems.
+In this section, however, we start by assuming that the state is shift-invariant, $\omega \circ S = \omega$.
+In these conditions, \cite{FannesCMP1992} defined a bi-linear map $\Aa_\ZM \times \Bb_\omega \to \Bb_\omega$, which proved to be of fundamental importance in the analysis of one dimensional spin systems, as we already emphasized in our introductory remarks.
 In this section, we investigate the properties of this bi-linear map and of its extensions to tensor products.
-In a generic setting as ours, such extensions exist canonically only for the Haagerup tensor product of operator spaces.
-As such, we start with a brief introduction of the latter.
+As for the previous phase of our program, key to this phase is the identification of the natural framework to work in.
+If the program was to be advanced inside the category of operator spaces, then the Haagerup tensor product of operator spaces is the right fit because of its natural relation with multi-linear forms \cite{PisierBook}[Ch.~5].
+However, we already made the decision to advance the program inside the category of operator systems and, as such, we will place our analysis in the framework developed by Kavruk, Paulsen, Todorov and Tomforde \cite{KavrukJFA2011}, which systematizes the tensor product structures for operator systems.